Expedition Training Framework -

-Interpretation of contours into mountain land forms and relief, slope and gradients and the determination
+- Interpretation of contours into mountain land forms and relief, slope and gradients and the determination of height.

 Practical map skills

-Planning a route, preparing a route card.
+- Planning a route, preparing a route card.
 Estimating speed of travel and arrival times.
-(ETA estimated time
+(ETA estimated time of arrival.)

-Travelling on a bearing.
-Obtaining a grid bearing from the map, allowing for magnetic variation where
+- Travelling on a bearing.
+Obtaining a grid bearing from the map, allowing for magnetic variation where appropriate.

 or on water, but instruction should be modified as necessary for water expeditions and charts substituted.